lbfm-rwth/GaussParallel/README.md

 ```
 result.coeffs;
 ```
-For further information regarding the components `coeffs, vectors, relations, pivotrows, pivotcols, rank` and the original (sequential) Gauss package type e.g. `?EchelonMatTransformation`.
+The result's components `coeffs, vectors, relations, pivotrows, pivotcols, rank` mimic the output of the (also sequential) `EchelonMatTransformation` of the Gauss package.
+For further information see `?EchelonMatTransformation`.

 ## The Parallel Implementation

-Use the parallel implementation in a similar way:
+Use the parallel implementation in a similar way.
+Note that you need to start HPC-GAP!
 ```
 Read("read_hpc.g");
 Read("main_full_par_trafo.g");